swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 enumerations.
 It has a wide ranging number of effects, including exposing their size directly as part of the ABI and providing direct access to stored properties.
-However, on enumerations it happens to also exert effects on the behaviour of switch statements.
+However, on enumerations it happens to also exert effects on the behavior of switch statements.

-Consider the following simple library to your favourite pizza place:
+Consider the following simple library to your favorite pizza place:

 ```swift
 public enum PizzaFlavor {